tsvx/CheckRepo/README.md

 ## Annotation

-I serve some offline linux servers and want to keep them up to date.
+I maintain some offline linux servers and want to keep them up to date.
 For this reason I use rsync to get fresh repositories.
 Sometimes rsync gives bad results.
 Even if it seems that everithing is OK.
 So I need a tool to check an offline mirror of a repo.

 Besides, some small repos do not support rsync (mono-opt repos, for instance), only http.
-So I need a tool to sync them over http.
+So I need a tool to sync them over http(s).

-Here such a tool.
+Here is such a tool.

 ## Usage: